ecmwf/earthkit-data/docs/guide/misc/grib_memory.rst

 :ref:`grib` is a message-based binary format, where each message is regarded as a field.
 For reading GRIB, earthkit-data relies on :xref:`eccodes`, which, when loading a message into memory, represents it as a ``GRIB handle``.
 In the low level API, the GRIB handle is the object that holds the data and metadata of a GRIB field, therefore it can use up a significant amount of memory.

 Determining when a GRIB handle needs to be created and when it can be released is important for memory management.
-Earthkit-data provides several settings to control this behaviour depending on how we actually read the data.
+Earthkit-data provides several config options to control this behaviour depending on how we actually read the data.

 Reading GRIB data as a stream iterator
 ========================================